 Forging can be classified into three basic types hot forging of steel, warm forging of steel, cold forging of steel.

-Warm Forging: The temperature range for warm forging of steel extends from above room temperature to below the recrystallization temperature, which is about 50 and 950 °C. Compared to Hot Forging warm forging require more forming force and is has a restricted form.
+The temperature range for warm forging of steel extends from above room temperature to below the recrystallisation temperature, which is about 50 and 950 °C. Compared to Hot Forging, warm forging requires more forming force and is has a restricted form.

-Cold Forging: The temperature range for cold forging of steel extends from normal room temperature self-heating to 150 °C due to the forming energy.
-While cold forging usually improves mechanical properties, the improvement is not useful in many common forging applications and economic advantages remain the primary interest
+The temperature range for cold forging of steel extends from normal room temperature, self-heating, to 150 °C due to the forming energy.
+While cold forging usually improves mechanical properties, the improvement is not useful in many common forging applications, and economic advantages remain the primary interest

 - The produce is commonly tougher than substitutes